 A glacier is a slowly moving river of ice.
 Not all large block of ice is called a glacier, and it is formed after the snow accumulated over an extended period of time.
 When the snow gets deeper, the weight and pressure turn the bottom layer of snow into ice, the high pressure combined with the force of gravity causes the glacier to move.
 These movements crafted and shaped the face of the earth through erosion, formed lakes, and valleys, and served as the largest source of fresh water on the planet.

 Folgefonna Glacier Hike

-The hike was about 5 hours, and it’s not as challenging as I thought.
+The hike was about 5 hours, and it was not as challenging as I thought.
 However, we came for the view and it didn’t disappoint me.
 We gradually hike to the top which was about 1644m above sea level.
-There, we had lunch (we bought our fruits and sandwiches) and caught a glimpse of the blue ice of the glacier, which in fact cover an area of 213km2!
+There, we had lunch (we bought our fruits and sandwiches) and caught a glimpse of the blue ice of the glacier, which in fact covers an area of 213km2!
 From an underground, well source besides the glacier, water is transported to the other side of the fjord.

-As mentioned before, the glacier is moving (although very slowly) and the movements could form gaps and cracks in the hiking trail that become an effective trap is covered by snow.
+As mentioned before, the glacier is moving (although very slowly) and the movements could form gaps and cracks in the hiking trail that become an effective trap covered by snow.
 So we were hooked up by a rope and walked in a line along the glacier ridge to avoid anyone falling in these cracks.
 We enjoyed a spectacular, unobstructed, panoramic view of the environment.

 In the end, after an almost 5-hour hike we “ski” down the slope with our snowshoes and return to Bergen for a gorgeous sunset at the Fløyen!